We appreciate your interest in volunteering with the Santa Fe Public Schools District Wide Volunteer Program.

 We look forward to working with you!

 Permissions: I understand that the volunteer screening process includes both criminal background checks and reference checks.
-I give my permission for a SFPS representative to contact the references listed above in order to ascertain my suitability to work with children in SFPS.
+I give my permission for a SFPS representative to contact the indicated references in order to ascertain my suitability to work with children in SFPS.
 I give permission to share the results of these checks with District placement sites or outside organizations with whom SFPS has fully executed memoranda of understanding (MOU) recognizing my volunteer activities.

 Acknowledgement: I understand that there is no legal right to volunteer.
 SFPS may at its discretion, decline my offer of volunteer services.
 If services are declined, the SFPS Volunteer Coordinator will notify me in writing.